Can Gluten Cause Muscle and Joint Pain?

 Gluten Is Connected to Many Forms of Autoimmune Arthritis

+Can gluten cause muscle and joint pain?
 For genetically susceptible individuals, the intestinal damage caused by gluten in combination with an overactive immune system and chronic state of inflammation leads to celiac disease.

 Celiac disease is an autoimmune condition that causes your immune system to attack your intestines, which creates even more damage and inflammation.
 But as I mentioned, the inflammatory effects aren’t limited to your gut.
 Which is why celiac disease is associated with many other autoimmune conditions.
 And several of them cause your immune system to attack your muscles and joints, which causes pain.